Join your professional association

 FLENJ represents world language teachers (kindergarten through college).
 It advances and promotes the teaching of world languages, literatures and cultures.

 FLENJ offers professional development workshops as well as statewide meetings in the spring on topics of current interest to the profession and latest developments in methodology, materials and technology.
-It also offers mini grants for teachers, a student video contest, an education abroad program scholarships, teacher and student award as well as senior scholarships.
+It also offers mini grants for teachers, a student video contest, an education abroad program scholarship, teacher and student awards as well as senior scholarships.